St Peter’s holds approximately 220 clinics each week and has 150,000 patient attendances each year.

 By car: At peak times you may find it helpful to allow extra time for parking.

 Parking charges are FREE for the first 20 minutes and then start at £3.50 for up to 2 hours, increasing by £1 an hour up to six hours.
 Our parking machines accept the following coins: 10p, 20p, 50p, £1 and £2; and also £5, £10 and £20 notes.
 Credit/debit cards are accepted by the pay stations.
-Click here for details of concessions.
+See our Help with Transport page for details of concessions.

 If you are in receipt of certain benefits you may be able to claim back your travel costs/parking charges - please ask at our main reception desks if you need further information, see our leaflet Help in travelling to hospital or visit the NHS Choices website.